andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 The user sees the agent "thinking," then using a tool, then formulating its response, all streaming in real-time.
 It feels like watching someone work, not waiting for an answer.

-## The Security Model
+## The security model

-"But wait, isn't it dangerous to let browsers connect directly to your AI agent?"
+You might be asking yourself, isn't it dangerous to let browsers connect directly to your AI agent?
 Not when you layer the security correctly:

 1. Cognito JWT validates the user's identity before any presigned URL is generated
 2. The Lambda's IAM role determines what AgentCore resources can be accessed, following least-privilege